Why People Don't Seek Medical Help in Car Accidents and Why You Should

 The truth: Legitimate injuries require specific medical attention, not wishful thinking.

-One of the most significant assets a car accident victim can attain in building their case with insurance companies and in court is well documented and comprehensive medical records describing the costs, extent, and consequences of your injuries.
+One of the most significant assets a car accident victim can obtain in building their case with insurance companies and in court is well documented and comprehensive medical records describing the costs, extent, and consequences of your injuries.

 The truth: The best way to get the results you deserve is by building your best possible defense.

-Even though people often resist seeking medical help, doctors know best – better than the average laymen – how you should treat your injuries after a car wreck.
+Even though people often resist seeking medical help, doctors know best–better than the average laymen–how you should treat your injuries after a car wreck.
 Staying away, saving a few dollars, or hoping you heal on your own is almost always more costly to your bank account and your health than seeking the correct medical attention.

 The accident attorneys of Witherite Law Group help those who have been injured in a car or truck accident.
 Get legal help today by calling 1-800-CarWreck® or 1-800-TruckWreck or visiting www.WitheriteLaw.com.
 We’re available 24/7.